remix-run/react-router/packages/react-router/docs/api/matchPath.md

 ## pathname

 The first argument is the pathname you want to match.
-If you're using this on the server with Node.js, it would be `req.url`.
+If you're using this on the server with Node.js, it would be `req.path`.

 ## props